-The Zoo is home to two boa constrictors.
-Our male South American boa, Colossus, was born in 2005 and arrived at the Zoo in 2009.
-Queenie, our female Central American boa, was born in 2007 and arrived at the Zoo in the same year.
+The Zoo is home to one boa constrictor, Queenie.
+A female Central American boa, Queenie was born in 2007 and arrived at the Zoo in the same year.

 Humans are the adult boa constrictor’s only enemy.
 They are hunted for their skins, killed for food or simply out of fear of them.
 They are also killed by farmers, as the boa kills chickens and other livestock.

 The boa constrictor can be found throughout Central America: eastern Ecuador, northern and eastern Peru, northern Bolivia, Brazil, central and eastern Columbia, Venezuela, the Guianas and Trinidad and Tobago.
 The preferred habitat is wet tropical forest but it can also be found in deserts, open savanna and cultivated fields.

 Boas feed on large lizards, small or moderate-sized birds, opposum, bats, mongooses, rats and squirrels.

 When threatened, boa constrictors hiss so loudly that they can be heard 100 feet away!